Plant Cell Division Vs Animal Cell Division

 Advanced Microscopy Techniques

 One exciting development is the use of super-resolution microscopy to study the structure and function of the mitotic spindle and the cell plate.
-Super-resolution microscopy techniques can overcome the diffraction limit of light, allowing scientists to visualize cellular structures with unprecedented detail.
+Even so, super-resolution microscopy techniques can overcome the diffraction limit of light, allowing scientists to visualize cellular structures with unprecedented detail.
 This has led to the discovery of new components of the mitotic spindle and the cell plate, as well as a better understanding of how these structures are assembled and regulated.

 Genetic and Proteomic Approaches